PayAccept/laravel-paychain/readme.md

 ```
 php artisan vendor:publish
 ```
-and choose by tag **bitcoin**.
+and choose by tag **paychain**.

-In config folder you'll find new config file - **bitcoind.php** You can change values in file directly, but most common way is to put values in Laravel **.env** file, like this :
+In config folder you'll find new config file - **paychain.php** You can change values in file directly, but most common way is to put values in Laravel **.env** file, like this :
 ```
 // Put this at the end of .env file
-BITCOIND_HOST=127.0.0.1 // change this with host of Bitcoin server
+PAYCHAIN_HOST=127.0.0.1 // change this with host of Paychain server
-BITCOIND_PORT=8332
+PAYCHAIN_PORT=8332
-BITCOIND_USER=rpcusername // change this with rpc user name from bitcoin config
+PAYCHAIN_USER=rpcusername // change this with rpc user name from bitcoin config
-BITCOIND_PASSWORD=rpcuserpassword  //change this with rpc passord from bitcoin config
+PAYCHAIN_PASSWORD=rpcuserpassword  //change this with rpc passord from bitcoin config
-BITCOIND_MIN_CONFIRMATIONS=3  // This is minimal number of confirmations - do some google about bitcoin confirmations if you not shure about this value
+PAYCHAIN_MIN_CONFIRMATIONS=3  // This is minimal number of confirmations - do some google about bitcoin confirmations if you not shure about this value

 ```